Stag beetle FAQs

 Will a stag beetle bite me?
 Are stag beetles dangerous?

 If you hold a stag beetle it is possible (though unlikely) that it will bite you.
 To avoid this please wear gloves if you have to handle a stag beetle or even better don’t try to hold it.
-They are NOT poisonous and will leave you alone if you leave them alone.
+They are NOT venomous and will leave you alone if you leave them alone.
 They will not do any damage to living plants and trees, as it is just the larvae that feed on dead wood.

 How can I make my garden suitable for stag beetles?